 The solution to ‘misinformation’ is the truth

-Left unchecked, laws like California’s that censor political speech could lead to the same censorship that Brazil is experiencing.
+Left unchecked, laws like California’s that censor political speech could lead to the same type of censorship that Brazil is experiencing.
 That is why it’s a bad idea to censor political speech in the name of “protecting democracy.”

 While stopping political lies is a noble goal, allowing government officials to decide what is or isn’t true is not the way to achieve it.
 And if we let officials decide who can or cannot make fun of them, both humor and robust political debate will fall by the wayside.